swseighman/Installing-GraalVM-Enterprise-Edition/README.md

 ## Installing GraalVM

-The full instructions on getting setup, can be found here, [Installing ](https://www.graalvm.org/docs/getting-started/#install-graalvm).
+The full instructions on setup, can be found here, [Installing ](https://www.graalvm.org/docs/getting-started/#install-graalvm).

 A quick summary of the steps outlined in the link above are: